u-dwin/Xplora/README.md

 3. CSS frameworks such as MUI make your (developers) life easier.

 4. Do not think too complicated, sometimes solutions are simple.

+5. Rubber ducking is super useful.

+6. Take breaks.

+7. If you have issues with positioning things put borders around elements to see where they are.